BBGMoura/obsidian-software/Projects/booking-system/Booking.md

 think about more what i need...
 - view from customer calender view all bookings based on room and within a week
 - get all bookings if the booking: startDate is after or equal to bookeddFrom and before   bookedTo. the endDate has to be after bookedFrom or before bookedTo. and room is equal to.

+When share is true, we actually want a list of bookings?

+lets say we have one booking from 9 to 10 which can be shared.
+Other users can then
+ book inside the 9-10 any time between those.